 national aviation safety plan (NASP).
 The GASP presents

-high-risk categories (HRCs) of occurrences.
-It includes specific targets that are applicable to all States, and safety enhancement initiatives (SEIs) which States should implement to enhance safety nationally, and contribute to the improvement of aviation safety at the international level.
-The RASP presents regional goals, targets and HRCs, some of which are additional to the ones listed in the GASP.
+global goals and global high-risk categories of occurrences (G-HRCs).
+It includes specific targets that are applicable to all States, and safety enhancement initiatives (SEIs), through the global aviation safety roadmap, which States should implement to enhance safety nationally, and contribute to the improvement of aviation safety at the international level.
+The RASP presents regional goals, targets and regional HRCs, some of which are additional to the ones listed in the GASP.
 Some of the SEIs in the RASP may not apply directly to a State, as they may be address to the regional aviation safety group (RASG) or to another regional entity such a regional safety oversight organization (RSOO).
 For example, an SEI in the RASP may be that the RASG establish a regional safety risk registry.
 However, other SEIs may be addressed at individual States.
 For example, an SEI in the RASP may be that each State actively participate in a regional aviation safety data-sharing project.
-In this case, this SEI should be included in the State's NASP, in addition to the relevant GASP SEIs.
+In this case, this SEI should be included in the State's NASP, in addition to the other relevant SEIs.

 Download a copy of Doc 10131:

 Manual on the Development of Regional and National Aviation Safety Plans presents a regional aviation safety plan (RASP) template which promotes international harmonization of regional aviation safety plans.
 The template provides an example that promotes uniform development of a RASP.
-It addresses the minimum content proposed in the GASP but remains flexible enough to accommodate any region-specific requirements.
+It addresses the minimum content proposed for a RASP but remains flexible enough to accommodate any region-specific requirements.
 Use of this template is not mandatory.
 Regions that adopt the RASP template may consider working in collaboration with States in the region, as well as with regional entities,

 regional aviation safety groups (RASGs) from other regions, and